Welcome to the

 B) Yearly fees to the United States Swimming

-C) Swim meet fees to the hosting pool
+C) Swim meet fees for the hosting pool

 USA REGISTRATION FEE

 In order to participate in any USS swim meet you will need to fill out their registration

 Form.
 This fee is separate from the Aurora Tsunami Swim Team and payments are made to